Alfred (1818 ship): Career

 What the above table, drawn from various issues of Lloyd's Register, hides is that between 1827 and 1828 she made a voyage to China under charter to the EIC.
 At the time her principal managing owners were Fraser, Living & Co.
 Captain John Pearson sailed from the Downs on 16 April 1827 and arrived at Whampoa Anchorage on 10 August.
 Homeward bound, she left Whampoa on 10 October, reached Saint Helena on 28 December, and arrived at Blackwall on 20 February 1828.
 The EIC had chartered her for £13 17s 6d per ton.

 After her sale to Flint, she was converted to a barque.

 On 6 May 1845, Alfred was condemned at Valparaiso as unseaworthy.
-However, Roepingh, Hamburg purchased and refitted her, renaming her Deutschland.
+However, Roepingh, of Hamburg, purchased and refitted her, renaming her Deutschland.